Skip to content

 This helps you owe less in taxes but makes it harder to qualify for loans.

-When a traditional lender finds your debt-to-income (DTI) ratio and credit score unagreeable, they’ll disqualify you for the loan, even if you’re actually able to afford it.
+When a traditional lender finds your debt-to-income (DTI) ratio and credit score unagreeable, they’ll disqualify you for the loan, even if you’re able to afford it.
 With a stated income loan, you can prove your income with a few bank statements.

 Other differences between stated income loans and traditional mortgages include: